Motor Vehicle Accident And Personal Injury Claims

 Some people assume that a no win, no fee agreement means that if you win your case, you incur no fees at all.
 Unfortunately this isn’t the case.

-A conditional costs agreement is typically drafted up by a lawyer and outlines the conditions under which payments are required.
+A conditional costs agreement, often referred to as a ‘no win, no fee’ basis, is typically drafted up by a lawyer and outlines the conditions under which payments are required.
 Understanding the definition of what is deemed a successful outcome in the agreement is crucial as not all law firms define a successful outcome the same.
 It is important that you review your costs agreement and discuss with your lawyer the definition of a successful outcome to understand when you might be required to pay professional fees.

 Your lawyer may agree to defer their billable hours until a successful outcome is achieved, and will usually deduct their fees from the settlement money you receive as compensation.